maitek/maitek.github.io/_posts/2017-03-09-coordinates-from-distance-matrix.markdown

 ```

-Until now we only the 2D case but, the algorithm also works for higher dimensions.
+Until now we only the 2D case, but the algorithm also works for higher dimensions.
 The only difference is that $$S$$ will have more than two values which are non-zero.

 *As a bonus:* If you want to visualize your high dimensional map you can just select the two first dimensions (columns) of $$X$$ to plot.
 This is similary to principal component analysis (PCA) which is often used in machine learning for reducing the dimensions of high dimensional data.